elixir-europe/rdmkit/pages/your_domain/human_pathogen_genomics.md

 ### Considerations

 * What information should you consider recording when collecting data?
-  * What should you note when collecting, storing and preparing the samples?
+  * What should you note when collecting, storing, and preparing the samples?
   * How will you capture information about the configuration and quality of the sequencing results?
   * How will you ensure that the information captured is complete and correct?
 * What data and file formats should you consider for your project?